FAQFrequently Asked Questions

 - Other helpful information about the student

-Can We Change Instructors
+Can We Change Instructors?

 We like for you to stay with one instructor for consecutive lessons but if you would eventually like to try out other instructors that is absolutely an option.
-All you need to do is let either the Music Lab location manager or instructor know and we will have you transition to one of our other instructors and continue furthering your education and journey at The Music Lab.
+All you need to do is let either the Music Lab location owner or your instructor know and we will have you transition to one of our other instructors and continue furthering your education and journey at Music Lab.

-How Do We Pay For Lessons
+How Do We Pay For Lessons?

 All of our payments are made online via our online portal that you will be set up with at sign-up.
 We have a manual payment option if you are doing just a few lessons at a time or we have an autopay option if you are doing consecutive lessons.

-How Do We Cancel Autopay
+How Do We Cancel Autopay?

 Autopay lessons can be canceled with a 30-day cancelation notice.

-How Do I Update My Payment Method For The Autopay System
+How Do I Update My Payment Method For The Autopay System?

 You can log into your account and update your card in the online portal that we set you up with at sign-up.